I just returned from a four month journey on the upcoming movie Nebraska.

 If you liked this, read Production Nirvana.

-Photos and words are a COPYRIGHT Jamie Vesay 2012 USE OF ANY material requires permission.
+Photos and words are a COPYRIGHT Jamie Vesay USE requires permission.